henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

     }

-Use `bentoml sagemaker list` to display all sagemaker deployments managed by BentoML
+Use `bentoml sagemaker list` to display all sagemaker deployments managed by Kappa

 .. code-block:: bash